trskop/command-wrapper/dhall/Exec/completion/scripts/README.md

     ```

 *   [`direnv.bash`](./direnv.bash) is a command line completion for `direnv`
-    created from scratch with the Command Wrappery style options.
+    created from scratch with the Command Wrapper style options.

     ```
     direnv.bash [--hide-private-commands] [--index=NUM] [--shell=SHELL]